Compliance approach

 The Electoral Commission of Queensland (ECQ) maintains a Compliance and Enforcement Policy for Funding and Disclosure Obligations (the Compliance Policy), which is available on the ECQ’s website.
 The Compliance Policy outlines the ECQ’s compliance and enforcement activities and possible responses when working with stakeholders and the public, using collaborative and cooperative approaches to help achieve desired compliance objectives.

-This Compliance Approach provides specific detail about what activities the ECQ will be conducting at each stage of the 2024 state general election, outlines the ECQ’s commitments when performing its compliance functions, and sets the ECQ’s expectations about how candidates and other electoral participants will conduct themselves and engage with the ECQ.
+This Compliance Approach provides specific detail about what activities the ECQ will be conducting at each stage of an election, outlines the ECQ’s commitments when performing its compliance functions, and sets the ECQ’s expectations about how candidates and other electoral participants will conduct themselves and engage with the ECQ.

 This Compliance Approach should be read in conjunction with the Compliance Policy.